Tikun Olam

 A mix of pop’s logic

-and my mom’s empathy and insight
+and my mom’s insight and empathy

 The blend served me well

-Supporting those that help others
+Supporting those who help others

-My work although behind the scenes
+My work, although behind the scenes

 has always been in support of a mission

-In my lifetime the missions have;
+In my lifetime, the missions have;

 attacked racism through shared experiences